dpc/colerr/README.md

 # Internals

-`colerr` works by spanning a IO-handling child process that takes care of colorizing output.
+`colerr` works by spawning a IO-handling child process that takes care of colorizing output.
 The parent process `exec`-s the requested command with `stdin`, `stdout` and `stderr` routed to a child.